hardikphalet/hardikphalet.github.io/src/chapter_1.md

 Review: A retelling of the iconic.
 Falls flat.
 I don't remember much of the movie, and I said that while I was watching it.
 The actors did a really good job.
-Apple really didn't fall far away from the tree in case of Skarsgård.
+Apple really didn't fall far away from the tree in the case of Skarsgård.

 ### The Darjeeling Limited
 [The Darjeeling Limited](https://en.wikipedia.org/wiki/The_Darjeeling_Limited)